-Study finds risk factors for cat cancer, could have human implicationsSeptember 28th, 2011 in Cancer /
+Study finds risk factors for cat cancer, could have human implicationsSeptember 28, 2011 in Medicine & Health / Cancer

 A recent, large-scale study on cat intestinal cancer has provided new insight into a common pet disease and its causes; the findings could ultimately benefit humans.

 "We are looking for patterns of cancer development in animals, so we can find common risk factors," said Kim Selting, associate teaching professor of oncology at the MU College of Veterinary Medicine.
 "I mentored a former resident, Kerry Rissetto, as she examined intestinal tumors in cats on a very large scale, and we believe we can use this information to eventually identify cancer risk factors and treatments for humans."

 Using a database, the researchers examined 1,129 cases covering 47 years of intestinal cancer in cats.
 The researchers found that most feline intestinal cancers were lymphoma, or cancer of the immune system, and most cancers were found in the small intestines.
 The researchers also determined that the Siamese breed, particularly males seven years old or older, had an increased risk of developing intestinal cancer.